andyrichardson/fielder/README.md

 ### 🔍 Optimized for flexibility

-While Yup is supported, you're not limited to using a large Yup schema.
+While Yup is supported, you're not limited to using a single large Yup schema.
 Validation functions receive the form state as well as the field value.

 ```tsx
 (value, state) =>